YanivZalach/qtile-config/README.md

 # Qtile Configuration 🪟🚀

-This repository contains the configuration files for Qtile, a tiling window manager for X11 written and configured in Python.
+This repository contains the configuration files for my Qtile setup, a tiling window manager for X11 written and configured in Python.

 ## Requirements 🛠️